pymor/pymor/docs/source/getting_started.rst

 >>> d.visualize((U, U_red, ERR), legend=('Detailed', 'Reduced', 'Error'),
 ...             separate_colorbars=True)

-We can nicely observe how the error is maximized along the jumps of the diffusion coeffient, which is expected.
+We can nicely observe that, as expected, the error is maximized along the jumps of the diffusion coeffient.

 Learning more
 -------------